Linear Dimensionality Reduction: Correspondence Analysis

-and between points $x^\t_j$ and $x^{\t}_{j'}$ in $\R^\i$ as
+and between points $y_j$ and $y_{\ell}$ in $\R^\i$ as

 These weights tend to give an equal importance to all modalities of a variable, whatever their size.
 It is analogous to weighting by the inverse of the variance in scaled \PCA.
-A further property often invoked is that, if two categories of a same variable have the same profile (say $i$ and $i'$ for which $\forall \j, \:\:\alpha_{ij}/r_i= \alpha_{i'j}/r_{i'}$), then it is logical to lump them together into a single category, and this must not modify the distances between row profiles.
-It is then standard to define both point clouds as (see \cite[sect.
-4.1]{Greenacre1984}, \cite[sect.
-IV.5.]{LMF82}, \cite[sect.
-10.1]{Saporta1990})\\
+A further property often invoked is that, if two categories of a same variable have the same profile (say $i$ and $i'$ for which $\forall \j, \:\:f_{ij}/f_{i+}= f_{i'j}/f_{i'+}$), then it is logical to lump them together into a single category, and this must not modify the distances between row profiles.